pronto/SSH-Ranking/README.md

 ## WebUI Setup
 To run the web server portion, you can either run it on port 80 as root (not really recommended) or you can run it on an unprivileged port (default is port 5000).
-Change this in config.conf to suit your needs
+Change this in config.ini to suit your needs

 ```
 webUI_port=5000